itsubaki/gpt-go/README.md

 $ go run .
 ```

 It takes about 50 minutes to train on MacBook Air M3.
-You can train on your own dataset by pointing `data.dataset` variable to your text corpus.
+You can train on your own dataset by pointing the `data.dataset` variable to your text corpus.

 To run in chat-only mode once the training is done:
 ```shell